mriffle/nf-skyline-dia-ms/docs/source/set_up_aws.rst

 ----------------
 Create a new IAM user for each user who will be submitting Nextflow workflows.
 If the users already have an IAM user, you can use that IAM user and skip the instructions for creating the user.
 Ideally the IAM user should have both programmatic and console access.

-Follow the instructions to create an IAM user `here <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html>`
+Follow the instructions to create an IAM user at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html

 When creating the IAM user, you will be asked to add permissions: